vuejs/vuefire/docs/cookbook/migration-v2-v3.md

 ## General recommendations

 VueFire 3 introduces a Composition API that is more flexible and powerful than the Options API.
-It keeps the existing Options API as a wrapper around the Composition API but we recommend you to give the Composition API a try as it gives you more control over your data state.
+However, it keeps the existing Options API as close as possible to the existing version in v2.
+Internally, it is implemented as a wrapper around the Composition API.

 ## Breaking changes